 The aircraft cannot avoid obstacles during RTH when the forward vision system is disabled.
 However, the user can still control the speed and the altitude of the aircraft with the remote controller if a signal is available.
 Therefore, it is important to set a suitable RTH altitude before each flight.
-Launch DJI Pilot 2, enter the PreFlight Check view or tap -> • -> % in camera view to set the RTH altitude.

-The RTH feature will be disabled when the GNSS signal icon is red or yellow, or the GNSS is unavailable.
+Launch DJI Pilot 2, enter the Preflight Check view or tap ••• and tap % in camera view to set the RTH altitude.
+A state of the The RTH feature will be disabled when the GNSS signal icon is red or yellow, or the GNSS is unavailable.